1992 United States Senate elections: California (special)

 In the 1990 gubernatorial election, Republican senator Pete Wilson had beaten Democrat Dianne Feinstein for governor.
 He appointed John F. Seymour to the Senate to replace himself.
 In this special election held simultaneously with the regular Senate election, Feinstein defeated Seymour to serve the remaining 2 years of the term and took office November 4, only 1 day after the election.
 Fellow Democrat Barbara Boxer won the regular election and was sworn in in January 1993.

-Both of California's senators were elected for the first time.
+Both of California's senators were simultaneously elected for the first time.
 This is not a unique occurrence; it would happen again in Tennessee in 1994, Kansas in 1996, and Georgia in 2020.